zxj719/leo_log/README.md

 ```
 ### 12:02
 And after 3 weeks, I can finally bond the /map from slam_toolbox!
 God bless group 4!
 Next step would be much easier I suppose, since I've been tortured for over 16 hours on this issue and tried at least 5 approaches.
+### 22:33
+Separate the lidar urdf part from the original macro.xacro file for later implementation in real world.
+And seperate the slam_toolbox from that launch file for the same reason and add the map_saver_server.

 leo_viz